Who doesn't love to eat cookie dough? Especially when it's oatmeal raisin, eggless and safe to eat!

 Go ahead... play with your food!

-This eggless cookie dough is not only safe, it's also delicious and FUN!
-Kids can play around with it, cut it into shapes and even build things, like snowmen.
+This eggless cookie dough is not only safe, but it's also delicious and FUN!
+Kids can play around with it, cut it into shapes, and even build things, like snowmen.
 It’s like edible Play-Doh you can eat, but obviously so much tastier!
 What they make is only limited by their imaginations...

 And for the tweens and teens, the fun is in not only eating the cookie dough, but in the making it!
 It's easy to make and there is no oven required.

-📖 Variations
+📖 Variations & Substitutions

-Seriously.
-They won't be able to get enough apples~
+Seriously.... they won't be able to get enough apples!~

 Oatmeal Raisin Cookies are the best, but oatmeal raisin cookie dough is even better!
-So, if you’re looking for a safe, fun, easy and most importantly, delicious snack or dessert for kids and adults of all ages, this recipe is for you.
+So, if you’re looking for a safe, fun, easy, and most importantly, delicious snack or dessert for kids and adults of all ages, this recipe is for you.

+This Oatmeal Raisin Edible Cookie Dough is sure to become a family favorite!
 However, if you're really in the mood for baking, then give my Easy Oatmeal Raisin Cookie Recipe a try!

 📋 Oatmeal Raisin Edible Cookie Dough Recipe